THUBear-wjy/LogGrep/README.md

 ``python3 quickTest.py``

-Then you can find compressed files in ./example_zip/
+Then you can find compressed files in ./example_zip/.

 ``cd ./cmdline_loggrep``

 ``./thulr_cmdline [Compressed Folder] [QUERY]``

-[QUERY] is the query statement (which can be found in ./query.txt)
+[QUERY] is the query statement

 [Compressed Folder] is one of the folder under ./example_zip/

+All testing query for quick test can be found at ./query4quicktest.txt.
 For example, to run query on Apache logs, you can use command as follow:

 ``./thulr_cmdline ../example_zip/Apache "error and Invalid URI in request"``
+## Large test for reproduce
+Download large dataset from https://zenodo.org/record/7056802#.Yxm1RexBwq1 at [DATASET PATH] (such as /usr/LogHub_Seg/)

+``cd ./compression``

+``python3 largeTest.py [DATASET PATH]``

+Then you can find compressed files in ./LogHub_Seg_zip/.

+You can also find a compression summary under ./compression such as ./compression/Log_2022-09-21, which records whether there is an error and the compression speed.

+``cd ./cmdline_loggrep``

+``./thulr_cmdline [Compressed Folder] [QUERY]``

+[QUERY] is the query statement

+[Compressed Folder] is one of the folder under ./LogHub_Seg_zip/

+All testing query for large test can be found at ./query4largetest.txt.
+For example, to run query on Hadoop logs, you can use command as follow:

+``./thulr_cmdline ../LogHub_Seg_zip/Hadoop "ERROR and RECEIVED SIGNAL 15: SIGTERM and 2015-09-23"``

 # Usage instructions
 To use LogGrep to compress and query their logs, users needs